You can enroll in the Advanced Protection Program to add Google’s strongest layer of security to your Google Account.

 How Advanced Protection works

-- You need your security keys only when you sign in for the first time on a computer, browser, or device.
+A security key is a small physical device that helps prove that it’s you signing in to your phone, tablet, or computer.
+You can also use the built-in security key in an iPhone running iOS 10+ or an Android 7+ device.
+You need your security keys only when you sign in for the first time on a computer, browser, or device.
 After that, you’ll only be asked for your password.

 Turn on Advanced Protection

 Get answers to common questions